 At Witley, we place great emphasis on involving parents/carers in their child's learning and see this as the key to a successful education.
 We feel that this can only effectively take place if communication is embedded.
 This starts with home visits before children start in Reception, in order that we know every child's strengths and needs before they join the school.
 'Meet the teacher' introductions and regular parent /carer contact to ensure good communication between home and school follow.
-We share ISPs termly, send home school reports, and invite parents /carers into school regularly to celebrate their child's learning.
+We share ILPs termly, send home school reports, and invite parents /carers into school regularly to celebrate their child's learning.

 Parents/carers are invited to termly parents' meetings to discuss the support that the school is providing and how they can help their child at home.
 At these meetings, we talk about your child's progress and share ideas about how we can work together to help them do even better.
 The child's achievements and attainment are shared at this meeting and targets are jointly agreed.
 If your child has an individual learning plan (ILP) this will be shared with you and you are, of course, welcome to discuss your child's progress or any concerns you have at any time.
 All children with an EHCP have an annual review, at least annually, to review their progress and set new annual targets.
-During any future Covid restrictions, these meetings may take place online.